This is part of a series of posts on Romans. Click here for the contents page.

 We can see that the choice had nothing to do with the salvation/damnation of Jacob or Esau.
 Instead, God revealed to Rebekah that each of her twins would become the ancestor of a nation, and that the nation of the younger twin (Jacob) would take precedence over the nation of the older twin (Esau).
 This did not mean that all individuals from Esau’s nation were automatically dammed as a result of this decision, in the same way as all individuals from Jacob’s nation were not automatically saved.
 In fact, descendants of Esau were allowed to enter the assembly of the Lord, as explained by Moses in his final sermon to the Israelites: ‘You shall not abhor an Edomite, for he is your brother.
 You shall not abhor an Egyptian, because you were a sojourner in his land.
 Children born to them in the third generation may enter the assembly of the LORD.’
 (Deuteronomy 23:7-8 – the word for ‘assembly’ in the Greek Old Testament (LXX) is the word that is translated as ‘church’ in the New Testament.)

-Jacob, not Esau, did indeed receive this blessing from God, as can be seen in Genesis 27:29, when Isaac blesses Jacob (thinking it to be Esau):
+Jacob, not Esau, did indeed receive this blessing, as can be seen in Genesis 27:29, when Isaac blesses Jacob (thinking it to be Esau):

 “Let peoples serve you, and nations bow down to you.
 Be lord over your brothers, and may your mother’s sons bow down to you.”